erroronline1/caro/readme.md

 Form data and requests occasionally contain ids to access distinct contents.
 Technically it is possible to compromise requests from the client side but still considered reasonable giving any verification on the server side can hardly guess the original intent.
 It appears not less secure than intentionally providing false data on any paper based documentation.

+An encoded user identifier is added to the payload of submitted form data, the server verifies the identity and data integrity with a checksum.

 Documents can contain a digital signature pad.
-Please note this is not legally document proof for lacking certification.
+Please note due to lacking certification this is only a simple electronic signature (SES) according to eIDAS.
 You can define where this might be suitable enough for your processes.

+Timestamps are not qualified.
+A reduced validity than manual or stamped dates on paper documents is currently not discernible.

 [Content](#content)